snel-repo/ComputationThruDynamicsBenchmark/README.md

 Each uses ray, hydra, and PyTorch Lightning to handle hyperparameter sweeps and logging.
 WandB is used by default, but TensorBoard logging is also available.

-There are three primary tasks implemented, ranging from simple to complex:
+There are three tasks implemented, ranging from simple to complex:
 1. NBFF: An extension of the 3-bit Flip-Flop from OTBB, this can be extended into higher dimensions for more complex dynamics.
 2. MultiTask: A version of the task used in recent papers by Yang and Driscoll, this task combines 15 simple cognitive tasks into a single task to look at how dynamical motifs can generalize across tasks.
 3. RandomTargetDelay: A musculoskeletal modeling and control engine (MotorNet) that we use to simulate a delayed RandomTarget reaching task (Codol et al.)